ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/payables-how-assign-item-charges.md

 ---
-title: Assign Item Charges to Sales and Purchases| Microsoft Docs
+title: Assign Item Charges to Sales and Purchases (contains video)
-description: 'If you want your inventory items to carry added costs, such as freight, physical handling, insurance, and transportation that you incur when purchasing or selling items, you can use the Item Charges feature.'
+description: Assign item charges when you need inventory items to carry added costs, such as freight and physical handling that you incur when purchasing or selling items.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central